UN approves Haiti force after year of pleas

-UNITED NATIONS: The United Nations Security Council on Monday (Oct 2) approved a Kenyan-led mission aiming to bring stability to Haiti, a year after the violence-ravaged Caribbean nation's leaders first pleaded for an international force.
+UNITED NATIONS: The United Nations Security Council on Monday (Oct 2) approved a Kenyan-led mission aiming to bring stability to Haiti, a year after leaders in the violence-ravaged Caribbean nation first pleaded for help.

 The Western Hemisphere's poorest nation has been in freefall, with armed gangs taking over parts of the country and unleashing brutal violence, and the economy and public health system also in tatters.